 Costa Rica may only be approximately the size of West Virginia, but it packs an ecologically diverse punch.
-Over the course of this twelve-day adventure, you’ll see beautiful beaches, lush rainforests, impressive mountain peaks, and abundant wildlife.
-You’ll hike in a wildlife-rich national park with local guides, spend time exploring and volunteering at a eco-lodge in the heart of the rainforest, summit Costa Rica’s tallest peak, and surf and snorkel in the Pacific Ocean with professional guides.
+Over the course of this twelve-day teen hiking adventure, you’ll see beautiful beaches, lush rain forests, impressive mountain peaks, and abundant wildlife.
+You’ll hike in a wildlife-rich national park with local guides, spend time exploring and volunteering at a eco-lodge in the heart of the rain forest, explore the trails around Costa Rica’s tallest peak, and surf and snorkel in the Pacific Ocean with professional guides.
 You’ll return home with a wealth of new friendships, endless stories, and memories to last a lifetime.

-Manuel Antonio National Park, Rainforest Ecolodge & Zip Lining
+Manuel Antonio National Park: Wildlife Tour, Beaches, & Zip Lining

 Please see our General FAQ page for many more frequently asked questions and answers!